corkami/collisions/README.md

-- while most of a JPG structure is made of segments that are all limited to 65536 bytes in size, the actual compressed data is stored in the *Entropy Coded Segment* which doesn't respect its limitations: its size is unkown in advance and grows beyond that limit.
+- while most of a JPG structure is made of segments that are all limited to 65536 bytes in size, the actual compressed data is stored in the *Entropy Coded Segment* which doesn't respect its limitations: its size is unknown in advance and grows beyond that limit.
 It grows with the size of the image, making most of the file size in a baseline (non progressive) image.
 To make the whole image fit into 64kb chunks, the easy way is to first try to save the image as progressive (which any software can do, and splits the ECS in typically up to six scans).
 The more advanced way is to use *JPEGTran* with its 'wizard' `--scans` command line parameter and define custom scans.